shihlinlu/pi-mirror/README.md

 - Stay tuned for updates on how you can build + install your own smart mirror! :D

 ### Feature requests and Contact
 Do you have any features you'd like to see?
-While this Pi Mirror v.
-1.0 has not officially launched yet, please don't hesitate to drop as a <a href="mailto:piomirrors@gmail.com">line.</a>
+While this Pi Mirror v1.0 has not officially launched yet, please don't hesitate to drop us a <a href="mailto:piomirrors@gmail.com">line.</a>